 The ‘We Are Many’ Archive A portal to the video and mp3 files from all the ‘Socialism’ conferences put together by the International Socialist Organization–as well as related study materials, including a fascinating Scottish film of the life and times of Antonio Gramsci.

 Who Speaks for the Negro?
 Robert Penn Warren’s 1965 collection of interviews with the rising generation of Black leaders, including Bob Moses of SNCC, in both audio files and searchable text.

 The Young Lords in Chicago Archives.
-The remarkable collection grows out of the ongoing struggle for fair housing, self-determination, and human rights that was launched by Mr. José “Cha-Cha” Jiménez, founder of the Young Lords Movement.
-This project is dedicated to documenting the history of the displacement of Puerto Ricans, Mejicanos, other Latinos, and the poor from Lincoln Park, as well as the history of the Young Lords nationwide.
+The remarkable collection grows from the ongoing struggle for fair housing, self-determination, and human rights launched by Mr. José “Cha-Cha” Jiménez, founder of the Young Lords Movement.
+This project is dedicated to documenting the history of the displacement of Puerto Ricans, Mejicanos, other Latinos, and the poor from Lincoln Park and the history of the Young Lords nationwide.
 Highlights include a rich collection of more than 80 oral histories, some as video and audio files, and historical photographs, papers, and clippings.